thatdecade/OLED-Digital-Dice/README.md

 This project is based on the work of Joe Coburn for the original design and Fernando Hernandez (Dsk001) for the Wemos version.

 In this branch, I fixed the button debouncing and randomizer.
+Adding battery and shake sensor features.

 Sources:
 * 2017 Joe Coburn https://www.makeuseof.com/tag/roll-style-diy-electronic-d20/